 House sitting in Guatemala – Facing my fears…

 So finally, on the morning of my fourth day in the country, we arrived at the Guatemala City Airport for the homeowner’s departure.
 Mr. Homeowner, his wife, and their 12-year-old son grabbed their bags from the back while I jumped into the driver’s seat, muttering a little prayer.
-I prayed that my pounding caffeine headache would go away (they’re possibly the only non-coffee-drinking people in Guatemala!).
+I prayed that my pounding caffeine headache would go away (they’re the only non-coffee-drinking people in Guatemala…and we KNOW how important coffee is!)
 I also prayed I’d find my way back to Antigua without accidentally venturing into any of the “danger zones” without my loaded pistol by my side.

 As I exited the airport road, I fought my way through bumper-to-bumper traffic into the correct lane (second from left) and managed to make the vital U-turn.
 Confident I was heading in the general direction of Antigua, I finally exhaled and began to relax just a bit.
 My head still pounded as I crawled slowly through Guatemala City traffic, dodging the chicken buses darting from the right lane and narrowly missing the insane motorcycles riding the line.